smldlyst/Profile/README.md

 ### Greetings
-#### Hello, I am interested in applying statistics and machine learning and hope to get a job as a data scientist in 2023.
+#### Nice to meet you!
+I majored in statistics and work as an AI engineer.
+I am particularly interested in time series data and predictive modeling based on PyTorch.

 ------------
 <div align = center>